GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 A `*` in every field means the job runs every minute, every hour, every day of the month, every month, every day of the week.
 More simply put, it runs once per minute.

-The job is now visible in `gcloud beta scheduler jobs list`.
+The job is now visible in `gcloud scheduler jobs list`.
 You can also see the jobs in the console:

 Tools > Cloud Scheduler